Breastfeeding/Chestfeeding – Good for Baby, Good for You

 • can reduce the risk of Sudden Infant Death Syndrome (SIDS)

-Your breastfed baby does not need any water, juice, pop, sugar water, cereal, formula or any other foods.
+Your breastfed/chestfed baby does not need any water, juice, pop, sugar water, cereal, formula or any other foods.
 The only extra thing you need to give baby in the first six months is vitamin D daily.
-Once your baby is 6 months old you can keep breastfeeding and start introducing solid foods.
+Once your baby is six months old, you can keep breastfeeding/chestfeeding and start introducing solid foods.

-Hot parent tip: Did you know that it is safe to get the COVID-19 vaccine when you are pregnant or breastfeeding?
-Evidence shows that antibodies are passed through the placenta, umbilical cord and breast milk which protects your baby from COVID-19.
-So, if you haven’t got the shot, click here for more information, including where you can get it.
+Evidence shows that antibodies are passed through the placenta, umbilical cord and breastmilk/chestmilk which protects your baby from COVID-19.
+So, if you haven’t got the shot, see COVID-19 Vaccine – Province of Manitoba for more information, including where you can get it.

-• Breastfeeding helps your body recover from childbirth.
-You will have less bleeding and and it helps your uterus return to its normal size.
+• Breastfeeding/chestfeeding helps your body recover from childbirth.
+You will have less bleeding and it helps your uterus return to its normal size.

 • It may help protect you from breast cancer, ovarian cancer and osteoporosis later in life.

-• Breastfeeding can delay the return of your period and temporarily be used as a form of birth control.
+• Breastfeeding/chestfeeding can delay the return of your period and temporarily be used as a form of birth control.
 This is called the Lactation Amenorrhea Method (LAM).
-Lactation means your body is making breast/chest milk and amenorrhea means you aren’t having a monthly period.
-Breastfeeding hormones may stop your body from releasing eggs.
+Lactation means your body is making breast milk/chestmilk and amenorrhea means you aren’t having a monthly period.
+Breastfeeding/chestfeeding hormones may stop your body from releasing eggs.
 When you don’t release eggs, you can’t get pregnant.
 However, LAM only works if:

 • your baby is less than six months old